Seb-sti1/SI-Helper/README.md

 At the end the console gives the expression of the acceleration of G in R2 compared to R0 !

-## To come
+## ToDo

-- The wiki
+1) use the invertSign/hasMinus properties.
+Maybe make invertSign return a clone expression with the sign invert.
+This ensures that inverting the sign will not modify an expression use else where, but the clear disadvantage is that the same object will be viewed differently.
+   Or create a clone function (and clone before inverting sign in the code).
+By adding a field in the clone element to refer the to father element, it would be possible to identify same object by looking to the first alias.
+1) Test the new architecture
-- IntertiaMatrix class; AngularMomentum class; Torque class
+2) IntertiaMatrix class; AngularMomentum class; Torque class
+4) A review of `calcul()` function usage
-- An algorithm that simplify expressions
+5) An algorithm that simplify expressions
+3) The wiki
-- A latex document generator
+5) A latex document generator
-- Make Addition & Product use List
-- Add `hasMinus` and `neg` properties to expressions (respectively return if the expression is negative, and invert the sign of the expression)
-- Change interface to abstract (because it what abstract class was for, and not interface)

 ## Contributions